 The Court’s full opinion is available here.

 Super Lawyers named Wilmette and Elmhurst business litigation and class action litigation attorneys Peter Lubin and Patrick Austermuehle a Super Lawyer and Rising Star respectively in the Categories of Class Action, Consumer Rights Litigation, and Business Litigation.
 Lubin Austermuehle’s Oak Brook and Chicago consumer rights litigation lawyers have over thirty-five years of experience litigating complex class action and consumer protection lawsuits.
 We handle consumer rights, auto fraud, complex class action, breach of contract, franchise and dealer termination, copyright, partnership, and shareholder oppression suits, non-compete agreement, trademark and libel suits, and many different types of business and commercial litigation disputes.
 In every case, our goal is to resolve disputes as quickly and successfully as possible, helping business clients protect their investments and get back to business as usual.
 From offices near Naperville and Wheaton, we serve clients throughout Illinois and the country.
-To set up a consultation with one of our Chicago class action attorneys and Chicago business trial lawyers, please call us toll-free at (833) 306-4933 or contact us online.
+To set up a consultation with one of our Chicago class action attorneys and Chicago business trial lawyers, please call us locally at 630-333-0333 or contact us online.